‘Sacrificing his flesh may be the only way out.’

 The budget for Pay Up was only $4,000 and it was meant to be a short film.
 The way I expanded on the story opened up the possibility of making the film feature-length and an already difficult challenge became seemingly insurmountable.
 We had already assembled a small, but strong team and I knew it was a team that was strong enough to tackle this project on such a tiny budget, so I moved forward.
 My fellow producers and I pooled our resources and shot the film in only 5 ½ days.

 The story had elements of crime, horror, and exploitation, but I saw the possibilities to surround these elements with drama, suspense, and an emotional core that made you care about the characters before the more graphic elements came into play.
 I wanted to make a horror film with graphic and disturbing scenes that were surrounded by a world that felt tangible and made the viewer feel something before (and after) these disturbing moments occurred.
-Instead of making a horror film that was all about the graphic gore; I wanted to make a film that was all about the drama and the characters and the graphic gore enters the story as a bi-product of that.

 I was inspired by the works of Martin Scorsese, Quentin Tarantino, Stanley Kubrick, and David Lynch (among others).
 I draw my horror influences from such directors as James Wan, John Carpenter, Wes Craven, and most recently S. Craig Zahler, Ari Aster, Robert Eggers, Issa Lopez, and Joe Begos.
 I want to make horror films that excite, inspire, and even titillate.
 I want viewers to feel something before I scare the pants off them or disturb them.
 The directors I mentioned above have done that for me.
 I can only hope to bring a fraction of the joy to horror fans (and movie fans in general) that these directors and others have brought to me.